Elphel/vdt-plugin/README.md

 VDT plugin
 ==========

-There is a [video tutorial](http://blog.elphel.com/2016/05/tutorial-02-eclipse-based-fpga-development-environment-for-elphel-cameras) that shows installation of this plugin.
+There is a [video tutorial](http://blog.elphel.com/2016/05/tutorial-02-eclipse-based-fpga-development-environment-for-elphel-cameras) that shows installation of this plugin and related software.

 Table of Contents
 -----------------